ninoseki/azuma/docs/index.md

 - utf16be
 - utf16le
 - wide
-- windash

-In other words, the following value modifiers are supported.
+In other words, the following modifiers are supported.

 - all
 - base64